Groups stategizing

 It’s easy to get lost in the daily noise mired in client requests, team issues, emails that seem urgent but aren’t.
 Strategic foresight means creating deliberate space to rise above it.

-That might look like taking a solo Think Week once a year, where you unplug from operations to focus on vision and direction.
+That might look like taking scheduled time to unplug from operations and focus on vision and direction.
 Or it could be as simple as adopting the "extra five" rule: spending five minutes a day thinking ahead instead of reacting.

-Big moves don’t come from frantic doing.
-They come from space, perspective, and intentional thought.
+Big moves come from space, perspective, and intentional thought, not frantic doing.
 And you don’t need a 10-hour retreat to start, just a quiet moment and a pen.

 4. Operational Rigour: Systematize or Stall